lpoto/telescope-tasks.nvim/README.md

     patterns = { os.getenv("HOME") .. "/.*"},
   }
 }
----Multiple generators may be added at once with `tasks.generators.add_batch`
+---Multiple generators may be passed to the add function
 ```

 > _NOTE_ See [Task Spec](#task-spec) for the details on tasks' properties.